 This is really important.

-As by telling your teacher that you have back issues they will then be able to give you postures that will help and not aggravate your problem.
+As if you tell your teacher that you have back issues before you start their class, they will then be able to give you postures that will help and not aggravate your problem.

 And a good teacher will warn you beforehand if a posture carries a risk of hurting your back and will give you an alternative exercise to do instead.

-So this is a good way to stay safe and minimise the risk of any injuries.
+So this is an important thing to do to stay safe and minimise the risk of any injuries.

-However, having said all that don't be afraid!
+However, having said all that don't be afraid to try yoga.

-Because as long as you address these issues you will be reaping the benefits of yoga for years to come.
+Because as long as you address these issues you will be reaping the benefits for years to come.

 And yoga is one of those activities that can really help.

-As it improves your flexibility, mobility and lowers your pain levels.
+As it improves your flexibility, core strength, balance, and posture.

-It will also help you mentally and emotionally by relaxing your mind, reducing stress, making you less prone to depression and improving your mood.
+It will also help you mentally and emotionally by relaxing your mind and putting you in a positive mood.

 So what are you waiting for?

-Join a yoga class and feel the benefits today!
+Join a yoga class and start to feel the benefits for yourself today.